lqxhub/sensitive-words-filter/README.md

 Steps to use:

 1. `git clone https://github.com/lqxhub/sensitive-words-filter.git`
-2. `cd sensitive-words-filter`
+2. `cd sensitive-words-filter/example`
 3. `go build`
-4. run sensitive-words-filter
+4. run example
-5. Open the address 127.0.0.1:8081 in a web browser.
+5. open the address 127.0.0.1:8081 in a web browser.

 Input the words to check in the input box to perform detection.